 Through the windows, we saw the actual work of uncovering fossils of a triceratops from their latest excursion in Montana.
 The glass cases also showcase their find, “Little Clint,” the smallest T.rex ever discovered.

-Tip: Head to their basement on Saturdays or Sunday from 1 – 4.p.m. and the kids can participate in a dino dig where they can uncover a a couple dinosaur fossils.
-All the kids seemed to LOVE this as they were so focused we didn’t hear a peep out of any of them, unless the instructor asked questions.
+Tip: Head to their basement on Saturdays or Sunday from 1 – 4.p.m. and the kids can participate in a dino dig where they can uncover a couple dinosaur fossils.
+All the kids LOVED this as they were so focused we didn’t hear a peep out of any of them, unless the instructor asked questions.